dziemborowicz/hourglass/README.md

 # Hourglass

-Hourglass is a simple countdown timer for Windows.
+The simple countdown timer for Windows.

+Visit [chris.dziemborowicz.com](http://chris.dziemborowicz.com/apps/hourglass/) to learn more.